-Yet when we surveyed product managers a couple of years ago to find out how they were creating their roadmaps and what their major challenges were, we found that the typical PM was still using presentation software and spreadsheets for creating a roadmap.
-And wouldn’t you know, the top challenge these PMs cited when it came to their product roadmaps was that they took far too much time to create and to update.
+Yet when we surveyed product managers a couple of years ago to find out how they were creating their roadmaps and their major challenges, we found that the typical PM was still using presentation software and spreadsheets to create a roadmap.
+And wouldn’t you know, the top challenge these PMs cited when it came to their product roadmaps was that they took far too much time to create and update.

-Other major issues, in case you’re curious, were that the PMs’ roadmaps were not visually compelling—making it more difficult to use them to win stakeholder buy-in—and the fact that because they were static documents they often left executives and other stakeholders with outdated information.
+In case you’re curious, other major issues were that the PMs’ roadmaps were not visually compelling—making it more difficult to use them to win stakeholder buy-in—and the fact that because they were static documents, they often left executives and other stakeholders with outdated information.

 The solution?
 Use a purpose-built roadmap application—an app designed specifically for creating roadmaps.
-Look for a tool that takes into account the need for simple drag-and-drop updates, that can be housed online at a single URL for easy sharing, and that creates an aesthetically compelling presentation for product meetings with stakeholders, development teams, and other key groups.
+Look for a tool that considers the need for simple drag-and-drop updates that can be housed online at a single URL for easy sharing and that creates an aesthetically compelling presentation for product meetings with stakeholders, development teams, and other key groups.

 2. Make sure you’re creating a roadmap that’s visually clear and compelling.